tayyebisrar/SIMD-Intrinsics-Multimedia-Filter/README.md

 Test image(s) can be found in lib/images

-**NOTE** - If you open the files with intrinsics for an architecture your computer _doesn't_ support, it may highlight it as an error/squiggle in some code editors/IDEs.
-If you prefer not to see these errors/squiggles, you can delete the files that don't match your architecture.
-In either case, the code should still compile, as this is simply visual.

 ## Features
 - Loads BMP images and extracts RGB channels separately.
 - Supports basic filtering operations (e.g., brightness, blurring, grayscale).